Host inventory | EPM-UL

 ℹ️

 If you view an Azure Secret Key Expiring Soon notification, you can update the secret from the Notification Details panel by clicking the Update Secret button.
-Alternately, follow the procedure that appears next to perform the update.
+Alternately, use the next procedure to update.

 To update the application secret: